ibm-mas-manage/sno/docs/index.md

     claim: ''
 ```

-You can also use  `oc edit` to update the cluster yaml from terminal.
+You can also use  `oc edit` to update the cluster yaml using command line:
 ```
 $ oc edit configs.imageregistry/cluster
 ```